BENNI-GITHUB/project-01-Benni-Builder/README.md

 # Benni Builder website
 ![Benni Builder logo](https://github.com/BENNI-GITHUB/project-01-Benni-Builder/blob/main/assets/framework/logo_s.jpg)
-##### Benni Builder is a business that specialises in buildings and constructions services, and renovation jobs.This is not a real business at the moment but it can be.
+##### Benni Builder is a business that specialises in building and construction services, and renovation jobs.This is not a real business at the moment but it can be.

 You can find the live site [here](https://benni-github.github.io/project-01-Benni-Builder/).
 ![Mock up of site on various screens](https://github.com/BENNI-GITHUB/project-01-Benni-Builder/blob/main/assets/framework/responsive.png)